HackTricks-wiki/hacktricks/linux-hardening/privilege-escalation/README.md

   ForwardAgent yes
 ```

-Notice that if `Host` is `*` every time the user jumps to a different machine that host will be able to access the keys (which is a security issue).
+Notice that if `Host` is `*` every time the user jumps to a different machine, that host will be able to access the keys (which is a security issue).

 The file `/etc/ssh_config` can **override** this **options** and allow or denied this configuration.\
 The file `/etc/sshd_config` can **allow** or **denied** ssh-agent forwarding with the keyword `AllowAgentForwarding` (default is allow).